Section 115 Reform Act of 2006

-This bill was never enacted and thereby expired.
+This bill was never enacted and thereby expired, but a revised version was incorporated into the Music Modernization Act twelve years later.

 Content

 The central aim of the SIRA was to provide "legitimate digital music services with an efficient way to clear all the rights they [need] to make large numbers of musical works quickly available by an ever-evolving number of digital means while ensuring that the copyright holders are fairly compensated."
 The S1RA would have met this need by providing for a blanket license for digital music providers.

 Background

 Section 115 of the United States Copyright Act outlines the scope of compulsory licenses for making and distributing phonorecords.
 Once a phonorecord of a nondramatic musical work has been distributed to the public, any other person, subject to certain conditions, may obtain a compulsory license to make or distribute copies of the work.

 In 1995, Congress enacted the Digital Performance Right in Sound Recordings Act in response to emerging technologies and business structures which allowed listeners to legally stream or download sound recordings on their computers.
 The DPRA included digital music providers, such as Rhapsody, Pandora Music, and XM Radio, among those who could obtain a compulsory license to distribute copies of phonorecords.

 The licensure of digital music still remained somewhat ambiguous under the DPRA, but many believed that digital music providers were implicitly required to clear the rights of each individual song they made available.

 As early as 2001, the Copyright Office initiated discussions to amend section 115 to resolve ambiguities and streamline licensing for digital music providers.